Oconee County DUI Lawyer - Oconee County DUI Attorney

 Time is of the essence!
 Hire a former prosecutor to delay or avoid that license suspension.

-The Department of Driver Services will automatically suspend your license following a DUI arrest within ten days from the date of your citation.
+The Department of Driver Services will automatically suspend your license following a DUI arrest within thirty days from the date of your citation.
 The only way to avoid this license suspension is to file a request for hearing within that time period.
 The State of Georgia charges $150 to file the hearing request.
-The Oconee County DUI Lawyers in out firm will file that appeal to protect your right to drive.
+The Oconee County DUI Lawyers in our firm will file that appeal to protect your right to drive.
 Act now because your case will not defend itself.

 The Law Office of Richard Lawson has conducted thousands of Administrative License Suspension Hearings and have protected the driving privileges of hundreds of drivers across the State of Georgia.
 Richard is the top-ranked and most-reviewed DUI defense attorney on AVVO, the attorney ranking service.
 For over 20 years, Richard Lawson and his team have been at the forefront of DUI defense throughout Georgia.